RDollish/RDollish/README.md

 - 😄  My name is Renee Doll!

-- 🌱  I’m currently a student at Nashville Software School on the C# and .NET track
+- 🌱  I’m an alum of Nashville Software School on the C# and .NET track

 - 🔭 You can view my client-side capstone here: [Waterrarium](https://github.com/RDollish/aquarium-clientside-capstone)